QuantumCoded/ddmm/README.md

 If you're interested in properly educating me on how to use GitHub, then please do, I'm not that experienced with the platform and am probably not using it to it's fullest ability.

 ### I'm not a developer, but I still want to help!

+CREATIVITY!
+No, seriously, coming up with good ideas to build on this framework is hard work.
+If anyone has ANY suggestions, please put them in issues

 I'm not letting people donate to this project.
 At least not yet.
 I don't feel that the quality of it is up to the point that I'd be proud accepting money for it.
 If you'd like to help this project out, share it with your friends, family, you'r neighbor, shout it from the rooftops, just don't get the police called for a noise complaint.
 If you're interested in donating money, as time passes and others (possibly) come to work on the project you might eventually be able to if you really feel like we've (or I've, if it's still just me) done a good job.
 This money will most likely go towards paying those who work on this project to keep the development underway, or to buying Monter to keep me alive to work on it myself (if it's still just me).